Population & age

 Washoe County · Reno, NV · Population 47,159

 Sparks, NV (ZIP 89436) sits in Washoe County within the Reno metro area.
 The page draws on 2 federal data feeds retrieved Apr 27.
 Top health signal: Obesity comes in below the national average at 27.0%.
 NCES lists 6 schools serving the area, 6 non-charter.
 1 college or university serves the area.
 IRS data shows average household income (AGI) of $97,937, well above the ~$45K national average per return.
 FEMA has issued 48 federal disaster declarations affecting this ZIP since 1965 — a high-frequency exposure profile.
+Annual precipitation averages just 8.4" per NOAA's 1991–2020 Normals — an arid-climate ZCTA where landscaping and water-budget choices matter more than national averages suggest.
 30.1% of residents in this county are flagged low-access by USDA's 2025 Food Environment Atlas — a notable supermarket-access gap.
+Nevada has no state income tax, saving the local median household (AGI $97,937) approximately $4,505/year vs the US average effective state tax rate.
 Per IRS migration filings (2022-2023), the area's primary county netted $207,629,000 in incoming taxable income — a wealth-inflow signal even when headcount churn is modest.
 Healthcare access is the area's quieter strength; school options sit on the lighter side, so families may find themselves looking at districts a few ZIPs over.
 Notable: median household income $105,324, fair market rent of $2,460 for a two-bedroom, and a typical home value of $572,016, down 0.5% over the past year.
 Every figure on this page links to its underlying federal dataset with a retrieval date so you can audit the freshness yourself.

 Studio